manuelm3z/workshop-2016/README.md

 The `parse()` method takes a string and converts it to HTML, with `<img>` tags for all the emoji images.

-To test reactjs packeges, use this https://github.com/ahfarmer/minimal-react-starter
+To test reactjs packages, use this https://github.com/ahfarmer/minimal-react-starter